StudentGamingNetwork/discord_bot_tickets_gl_public/TOS.md

 4. Ticket Bot Team prohibits any other server or user from using Ticket Bot outside the Grosse Ligue server.
 5. The client is responsible for any violation caused by them.
 6. Admins of the Grosse Ligue Community server have the right to update terms of service anytime with a notice in the Grosse Ligue Community server.

+## Affiliation

+The Bot is not affiliated with, supported or made by Discord Inc neither Riot Games. \
+Any direct connection to Discord or any of its Trademark objects is purely coincidental.
+We do not claim to have the copyright ownership of any of Discord's assets, trademarks or other intellectual property.

+## Liability

+The owner of the bot has faith in a users honesty and that the bot may only be used for its intended purpose and not in malicious ways against others or Discord Inc.

+## Contact

+People may get in contact through message to the staff team of the Grosse Ligue Community Discord server.
+Other ways of support may be provided but aren't guaranteed.